-Address anomalies.
-Continuous review of the Definitive Map and Statement.
-Build expertise amongst the ROW team staff.
-Investigate and develop opportunities for sourcing external funding.
-Develop and disseminate a team prioritisation Policy for legal work.
-1.19 Promotion and information Promoted routes network.
-Promoted routes for riders and cyclists.
-Improve information provision for land managers and ROW users.
-Improve information provision for people with disabilities.
-1.20 Strategic working • Work pro-actively, using the ROWIP for direction; regularly review progress and report to LAF & Cabinet.
-Develop, review and update Policies to ensure comprehensive and consistent coverage of key areas of activity.
-Build and maintain strong means of communication with key stakeholders, including Councillors, users and landowners. • Create and implement a volunteering strategy, including considering collaborative opportunities.
-Develop use of GIS as a proactive management & decision-making tool.
-Develop and disseminate a team prioritisation Policy for legal work.
-1.21 Key task planning and delivery Sound record-keeping, especially CAMS.
-Well designed and planned surveying/data gathering.
-Consistent procedures for all key work tasks.
-1.22 Organisational development Review lead roles and responsibilities for key tasks for particular individuals.
-Encourage individuals to work with initiative, within a 'whole team'.
-Build relevant expertise related to lead roles within the team.
-Establish the LAF.
-Investigate opportunities for closer collaborative working with neighbouring and over-lapping Authorities.
-Investigate and develop opportunities for sourcing external funding.
-1.23 In response to the early findings of the ROWIP, a Policy and Procedure booklet has already been developed as a priority.
-The Policies and Procedures will form the basis of a booklet to be made available to users of the Public Rights of Way network and to landowners, in order that there is widespread understanding and transparency about what Flintshire County Council does and how it does it.
-Where appropriate the Authority has considered best practice and published guidance notes in the delivery of the service.
+Address anomalies; Continuous review of the Definitive Map and Statement; Build expertise amongst the ROW team staff; Investigate and develop opportunities for sourcing external funding; Develop and disseminate a team prioritisation policy for legal work.
+1.19 Promotion and information Promote the route network;Promote routes for riders and cyclists; Improve information provision for land managers and ROW users; Improve information provision for people with disabilities.
+1.20 Strategic working

+Work pro-actively, using the ROWIP for direction; regularly review progress and report to LAF and Cabinet; Develop, review and update policies to ensure comprehensive and consistent coverage of key areas of activity; Build and maintain strong means of communication with key stakeholders, including Councillors, users and landowners; Create and implement a volunteering strategy, including considering collaborative opportunities; Develop use of GIS as a proactive management & decision-making tool; Develop and disseminate a team prioritisation policy for legal work.
+1.21 Key task planning and delivery Sound record-keeping, especially on CAMS; Well designed and planned surveying/data gathering; Consistent procedures for all key work tasks. • Consistent procedures for all key work tasks.
+1.22 Organisational development Review lead roles and responsibilities for key tasks for particular individuals; Encourage individuals to work with initiative, within a 'whole team'; Build relevant expertise related to lead roles within the team; Establish the LAF; Investigate opportunities for closer collaborative working with o 11 o neighbouring and over-lapping authorities; neighbouring and over-lapping authorities; Investigate and develop opportunities for sourcing external funding.
+1.23 Investigate and develop opportunities for sourcing external funding.
+In response to the early findings of the RoWIP, a Policy and Procedure 1.23 Investigate and develop opportunities for sourcing external funding.
+1.23 Investigate and develop opportunities for sourcing external funding.
+In response to the early findings of the RoWIP, a Policy and Procedure booklet has already been developed as a priority.
+The policies and procedures will form the basis of a booklet to be made 1.23 Investigate and develop opportunities for sourcing external funding.
+In response to the early findings of the RoWIP, a Policy and Procedure booklet has already been developed as a priority.
+The policies and procedures will form the basis of a booklet to be made available to users of the Public Rights of Way network and to landowners, 1.23 Investigate and develop opportunities for sourcing external funding.
+In response to the early findings of the RoWIP, a Policy and Procedure booklet has already been developed as a priority.
+The policies and procedures will form the basis of a booklet to be made 1.23 Investigate and develop opportunities for sourcing external funding.
+In response to the early findings of the RoWIP, a Policy and Procedure booklet has already been developed as a priority.
+The policies and procedures will form the basis of a booklet to be made available to users of the Public Rights of Way network and to landowners, in order that there is widespread understanding and transparency about what Flintshire County Council does and how it does it.
+1.23 Investigate and develop opportunities for sourcing external funding.
+In response to the early findings of the RoWIP, a Policy and Procedure booklet has already been developed as a priority.
+The policies and procedures will form the basis of a booklet to be made available to users of the Public Rights of Way network and to landowners, in order that there is widespread understanding and transparency about